therebedragons101/vala_library_tutorial/README.md

 - .h (in /includes folder) for library use with languages where C headers are supported
 - .gir (in /includes folder) g-object-introspection file for use in languages where this is supported
 - .typedir (in /includes folder) used to create language bindings for library
+- Resource autodetection and bundling (read resources/.content howto use)

 IMPORTANT!
 Note that currently there is a bug in gir generation where it fails on resolving